ara303/template-gulp/README.md

 ### To [Surge](https://surge.sh/)

-Surge is my personal favoured way of deploying static sites, it's free and you can use your own domain name (you only need to pay if you want SSL), you also don't need to have your code open source which may be preferable for client sites.
-It's super easy to use, [you only need to install the Gulp plugin](https://surge.sh/help/getting-started-with-surge).
+Surge is my preferred way to deploy static sites.
+It's free and you can use your own domain name (you only need to pay if you want SSL).
+You also don't need to have your code open source which may be preferable for client sites.

+[Install and configure Surge](https://surge.sh/help/getting-started-with-surge), then from the project root, type:

     surge